Biennial Agricultural Water Survey (AWS)

 The Agricultural Water Survey is conducted to gather information on irrigation water use, irrigation methods and practices, and sources and quality of water used for agricultural purposes on Canadian farms.

 This survey is part of the Canadian Environmental Sustainability Indicators (CESI) program.
 The data collected will be used in CESI's reporting activities.
 The information will also be used by Agriculture and Agri-Food Canada to inform water use policy and development of programs for Canadian irrigators.
-Statistics Canada will also use the survey results to continue to report on total water use by sector in Canada.
+Statistics Canada will also use the survey results to improve the modelling of irrigation volumes by type of crops and continue to report on total water use by sector in Canada

 - Environmental quality